Emergency landing at LaGuardia after flight incident, passenger’s suspicious behavior

 Suspicious behavior aboard an American Airlines flight prompted an emergency landing at LaGuardia Airport Saturday.

-American Eagle Flight 4817, operated by Republic Airways, from Indianapolis to New York landed safely just after 3 p.m, several outlets have reported.
+American Eagle Flight 4817, operated by Republic Airways, from Indianapolis to New York landed safely, halting on the taxiway short of its intended gate around 3 p.m.

+A passenger was taken into custody on the tarmac shortly after the plane touched down.

+Authorities said another passenger had reported the man acting suspiciously and erratically, prompting the pilot to declare an emergency landing.

-The flight’s 76 passengers and four crew members were evacuated on the runway shortly after landing.
+The flight’s 76 passengers and six crew members were evacuated on the runway shortly after landing.

-One passenger has been taken into custody and is “currently being interviewed by police,” according to WABC in New York
+Video posted on social media showed a man spread-eagled face down on the runway asphalt as a pair of emergency personnel knelt beside him.
+The man did not appear to resist.

+“Upon exiting the active runway, the aircraft stopped on a taxiway and conducted a precautionary emergency evacuation,” Republic Airways said in a statement.
+“Law enforcement and first responders met the aircraft and the passenger involved in the incident has been taken into custody.”

 There were no reported injuries aboard the flight.